-The General Mills Box Tops for Education program, for example, reached a milestone this year with its 1 billionth redeemed box top.
-Since 1996, America's schools have earned more than \$120 million for computers, playground equipment, textbooks, classroom materials and other needs by collecting Box Tops coupons from General Mills products.
-More than 81,000 K-8 schools are enrolled in the program.
+Since 1996, America's schools have earned more than \$150 million for computers, playground equipment, textbooks, classroom materials and other needs by collecting Box Tops for Education coupons from General Mills products.
+More than 86,000 K-8 schools are enrolled in the program.

-General Mills' Yoplait brand continues to be a steadfast supporter of women's health and wellness issues as National Presenting Sponsor of the Susan G. Komen Breast Cancer Foundation's Race for the Cure events all across the United States, as well as through Yoplait's popular Save Lids to Save Lives program.
-Through its support of these and other initiatives, Yoplait USA and General Mills have contributed more than \$12 million over the last six years to support breast cancer research and education.
+General Mills' Yoplait brand continues to be a steadfast supporter of women's health and wellness issues as National Presenting Sponsor of the Susan G. Komen Breast Cancer Foundation's Race for the Cure events all across the United States, as well as through the popular Yoplait Save Lids to Save Lives program.
+Through its support of these and other initiatives, Yoplait USA and General Mills have contributed more than \$14 million over the last seven years to support breast cancer research and education.

 Cheerios supports childhood literacy with its Spoonfuls of Stories program in the United States.
-Since 2003, the brand has given away more than 10 million children's books inside boxes of Cheerios and donated \$1 million to First Book, a nonprofit organization that puts new books in the hands of children from low-income families.
+Since 2002, the brand has given away more than

-The General Mills Champions initiative supports innovative programs that encourage a balance of nutrition and fitness in children.
+The General Mills Champions for Healthy Kids program supports innovative organizations that encourage nutrition and fitness in children.